llvm/circt/docs/RationaleFIRRTL.md

 the most conservative case.
 To do better, all uses must be analyzed and understood (e.g. a symbol used by a verbatim has unknown use).

-### NonLocalAnchor
+### Hierarchical Path

 In the FIRRTL dialect, it might be necessary to identify specific instances of operations in the instance hierarchy.
-The FIRRTL `NonLocalAnchor` operation (`firrtl.nla`) can be used to describe the path through an instance hiearchy to a declaration, which can be used by other operations or non-local annotations.
+The FIRRTL `HierPathOp` operation (`firrtl.hierpath`) can be used to describe the path through an instance hierarchy to a declaration, which can be used by other operations or non-local annotations.
 Non-local anchors can refer to most declarations, such as modules, instances, wires, registers, and memories.

-The `firrtl.nla` operations defines a symbol and contains a namepath, which is a list of `InnerRefAttr` and `FlatSymbolRefAttr` attributes.
+The `firrtl.hierpath` operations defines a symbol and contains a namepath, which is a list of `InnerRefAttr` and `FlatSymbolRefAttr` attributes.
 A `FlatSymbolRefAttr` is used to identify modules, and is printed as `@Module`.
 `InnerRefAttr` identifies a declaration inside a module, and is printed as `@Module::@wire`.
-Each element along the NLA's namepath carries an annotation with class `circt. nonlocal`, which has a matching `circt. nonlocal` field pointing to the global op.
+Each element along the Paths's namepath carries an annotation with class `circt. nonlocal`, which has a matching `circt. nonlocal` field pointing to the global op.
 Thus instances participating in nonlocal paths are readily apparent.